 - Temporary Construction Permit (TCP)

 - Terminal Use Contract (related to ARRC dock facilities) (TUP)

 All permits are processed by the Alaska Railroad Real Estate Department.
 Appropriate application fees must accompany permit application forms in order to be processed.
 Additional information is available by contacting the Real Estate Department at (907) 265.2670.
 Also see department contact information on the main Real Estate Services page.

-New!
-In November 2013, the Alaska Railroad (ARRC) Board of Directors approved a new policy to guide residential use (gardens, yards, sheds, storage, etc.) of the railroad right-of-way (ROW).
-The ARRC Residential ROW Use Policy (RRUP) sets up a permit process for existing uses and structures in the ROW provided they do not pose a safety hazard or interfere with ARRC operations or use of the ROW.
-The deadline to apply for a permit to continue existing residential use of the ROW is August 15, 2014.
+In 2013 the Alaska Railroad (ARRC) Board of Directors established a new policy to guide residential use (gardens, yards, sheds, storage, etc.) of the railroad right-of-way (ROW).
+The ARRC Residential ROW Use Policy (RRUP) set up a permit process for existing uses and structures in the ROW provided they do not pose a safety hazard or interfere with ARRC operations or use of the ROW.
+The deadline to apply for a permit to continue existing residential use of the ROW was August 15, 2014.
 For more information, go to the Residential ROW Use Permit page.

 An overview of Alaska Railroad Corporation's Land Reserves and Leasing Policies.